 The YV purchased an ex-T&NO steel 40-foot Railway Post Office (RPO) car in 1938 to replace combination car 105 which was damaged in a fire in 1937.
 This car was numbered RPO 107.

-One of the reasons that I originally selected 1939 to model was the availability of a brass model of RPO 107 which was purchased by the YV two years earlier.
+One of the reasons that I originally selected 1939 to model was the availability of a brass model of RPO 107 which was purchased by the YV a year earlier.
 That model, imported by Ken Kidder, was crude by today's standards but was the only brass model available for modeling the YV at the time.
 The mail hook should be removed if using this model.

 This very early import was eventually jointed by three newer and much better brass imports.
 Precision Scale Company imported a Harriman “Common Standard” 40-foot RPO/Baggage Class 40-BP-15 #15786-3 which was available factory-painted for the YV but the lettering style (or font) on the letterboard is incorrect.
 The stack on the roof is also incorrect for a YV model.
 The car was equipped with a Baker heater when it was in operation on the YV.
 It was sold to the Virginia and Truckee Railroad after the YV was abandoned.
 The V&T removed the original Baker heater and replaced it with a heater in the corner of the postal compartment.